THine Electronics

-THine Electronics Incorporated is a Japanese fabless LSI maker that provides mixed signal LSI and analog technologies, headquartered in Tokyo, Japan.
-THine Electronics also has subsidiaries in Seoul, Korea and Taipei, Taiwan.
+THine Electronics Incorporated is a Japanese fabless LSI manufacturer that provides mixed signal LSIs and analog technologies, headquartered in Tokyo, Japan.
+THine Electronics also has subsidiaries in Seoul, South Korea and Taipei, Taiwan.
 Some of THine’s products have the most market shares in the world because of technical advantages.
-Its technologies include high-speed interfaces such as V-by-One HS, LVDS, timing controller, analog-to-digital converter (ADC), image signal processor (ISP), and power management in smart phone, tablets, flat screen televisions, LCD monitors, projectors, document processing, amusement, security systems, and automotive markets.
+Its technologies include high-speed interfaces such as V-by-One HS, LVDS, timing controller, analog-to-digital converter (ADC), image signal processor (ISP), and power management in smartphones, tablets, flat screen televisions, LCD monitors, projectors, document processing, amusement, security systems, and automotive markets.

 History

 Start-up in Tsukuba

 THine was founded in Tsukuba, Japan, in 1991 by Dr. Tetsuya Iizuka as THine Microsystems.
-The name “THine” is after the Old English word “thine” that means “yours”.
+The name “THine” derives from the Old English word “thine” meaning “yours”.
 The capitalization stands for "Targeting High" and "Talented Human".

-In 1992 THine Microsystems and Samsung Electronics Corporation established their joint venture, THine Electronics, Inc. in Tokyo, Japan as a research institute of advanced memories and high-speed interface technologies.
-After 6 years collaboration in research and development, THine Electronics had completed its management buy-out from Samsung Electronics Corporation in 1998 and started its own branded fabless LSI business in the area of high-speed serial interface for growing display and image data transmission markets.
+In 1992 THine Microsystems and Samsung Electronics established their joint venture, THine Electronics, Inc. in Tokyo, Japan as a research institute of advanced memories and high-speed interface technologies.
+After 6 years of collaboration in research and development, THine Electronics had completed its management buy-out from Samsung Electronics in 1998 and started its own branded fabless LSI business in the area of high-speed serial interface for growing display and image data transmission markets.

 Starting fabless business model

-In 1998, THine Electronics started mass production of digital signal processing chips in flat panel display markets for companies worldwide.
-In the same year THine Electronics acquired all outstanding stocks of THine Microsystems　(merged to THine Electronics in 2000) and completed its business model as fabless LSI maker.
+In 1998, THine Electronics started mass production of digital signal processing chips in the flat panel display markets for companies worldwide.
+In the same year THine Electronics acquired all the outstanding stocks of THine Microsystems (which merged with THine Electronics in 2000) and completed its business model as fabless LSI maker.
 Overcoming the many challenges of establishing a start-up venture in Japan, Dr. Iizuka has developed breakthrough solutions for low-cost and compact video-signal handling.
 THine Electronics established its Taiwan subsidiary, THine Electronics Taiwan, Inc. to control manufacturing and reinforce overseas marketing functions including the Taiwan markets.

 Development of advanced technologies and IPO

 In 2001 THine’s analog-to-digital converter product won the award for excellence in the LSI Design of the Year 2001.
-THine also established its own high-speed testing facilities in its research site and accelerate its developing activities.
+THine also established its own high-speed testing facilities in its research site and accelerated its developing activities.
 THine Electronics made initial public offering and listed its stocks in JASDAQ Securities Exchange, Japanese growth security market in 2001.

-THine has accumulated its analog and digital intellectual properties and expand its technical portfolio in the wade area in high-speed serial interface of V-by-One HS, LVDS, and CalDriCon, image signal processor (ISP), analog-to-digital converter, timing controller, power management, LED driver, motor driver, and related mixed signal technologies.
+THine has accumulated its analog and digital intellectual properties and has expanded its technical portfolio into high-speed serial interface of V-by-One HS, LVDS, and CalDriCon, image signal processor (ISP), analog-to-digital converter, timing controller, power management, LED driver, motor driver, and related mixed signal technologies.

+On 18 July 2023, THine announced the release of its new serial transceiver products.
+The THCS253 and THCS254 unique LSI products are capable of serializing different types of signals and users can easily add more sensor functions within its system, which is a first for the industry.